wso2/cellery/docs/writing-a-cell.md

 2. The above step will auto generate a Cellery file in the location: hello-world-cell/hello-world-cell.bal with below content.
 This file is implemented in [Ballerina](https://ballerina.io/) - A Cloud Native Programming Language.
 However, Ballerina language is used for simple assignments to define your applications in Cellery, and hence you do not need to learn or have extensive knowledge in
 Ballerina language to use Cellery.
-Basically, the cell file consists of three methods, `build`, `run` and `test`, where `build` method will be invoked during `cellery build` operation, `run` method will be invoked during `cellery run` operation and `test` method will be invoked during `cellery test` operation.
+Basically, the cell file consists of three methods, `build` and `run`, where `build` method will be invoked during `cellery build` operation, `run` method will be invoked during `cellery run` operation.
 In each of these method, you define what should be occurred for your component/cell/composite.

-3. You define how the your [Cell](cellery-syntax.md#cell) or [Composite](cellery-syntax.md#composite) should be packaged, and the list of components inside it, during the `build` method.
+3. You define how your [Cell](cellery-syntax.md#cell) or [Composite](cellery-syntax.md#composite) should be packaged, and the list of components inside it, during the `build` method.
 At the end of the method, you will be creating the Cell or Composite image via `cellery:createImage()` function.
 Below shown cell `helloCell` consists of one [component](cellery-syntax.md#component) defined as `helloComponent` and it has one [web ingress](cellery-syntax.md#2-web-ingress) with default vhost `hello-world.com`.
 An environment variable `HELLO_NAME` is expected by `helloComponent` to render the webpage, and it is assigned `Cellery` as default.